This year the Festival will be held on the 27th and 28th June and the theme is Fairy & Folk Tales

 Chatteris Midsummer Festival 2018

-Over the weekend look out for the magic and illusion show with Jezo, arena acts by local groups, the Party in the Park (which will include a foam canon and pyrotechnics), inflatables and fairground fun, horse and dog shows, circus workshops, an It’s a Knockout competition and cream teas.
+The theme this year was Musicals and there was a record turnout for the parade.
+Over the weekend the attractions included a magic and illusion show with Jezo, arena acts by local groups, the very popular Party in the Park with a foam cannon which went down a storm and pyrotechnics, inflatables and fairground fun, circus workshops, an It’s a Knockout competition and cream teas.

 2017 Midsummer Festival